-Broadcast Appeals for Aid, Official Instructions; Relief Fund Is Being Raised by WDRC learned, through radio, that lost children were safe or at least were not dead.
+Broadcast Appeals for Aid, Official Instructions; Relief Fund Is Being Raised by WDRC

 THE STORY of the tragic Ringling Bros., Barnum & Bailey Circus fire in Hartford, Conn., last Thursday afternoon has been told in network newscasts and the press.
-But the story of public service per-formed by Hartford's four stations -WDRC WNBC WTHT WTICwill live for years to come in the hearts of a grateful state and community.
+But the story of public service performed by Hartford's four stations -WDRC WNBC WTHT WTIC will live for years to come in the hearts of a grateful state and community.

 The service drew official commendation from Gov. Raymond E. Baldwin of Connecticut, Mayor William H. Mortensen of Hartford and officials of the Red Cross, police and rescue agencies.
-From the hearts of hundreds of parents came prayers of thanks when
+From the hearts of hundreds of parents came prayers of thanks when they learned, through radio, that lost children were safe or at least were not dead.